During the last month leading up to summer, it is important to discuss melanoma and skin cancer prevention.

 There are three types of skin cancer that are most common and come from the three main cell types in the skin: melanocytes, basal cells, and squamous cells.
 Exposure to ultraviolet radiation (UV) from sunlight is the number one cause of skin cancer because it damages these cells.

 There are two broad groups of skin cancer that result from UV exposure: melanoma and non-melanoma cancer.

 Melanoma is fast growing, may spread from where it first develops and can be fatal if not removed early and completely.
 Melanoma arises from melanocytes, the cells that produce melanin which protects our cells from the harmful effects of UV radiation.
 The darker the skin, the more melanin it contains.
 Moles also contain melanin.
 Although UV exposure is the most important (and avoidable) risk for melanoma, melanoma can occur in non-sun exposed areas of the skin and on mucous membranes, such as the mouth.

 Non-melanoma cancers are squamous cell and basal cell carcinomas (mentioned above).
 These tend to be slower growing and localized.
 While less aggressive, these forms of skin cancer are very common as people age.

 One of the main things we want to bring to light is the importance of being aware of melanoma and its detection.
 Because many melanomas develop on the skin where they can be seen, they have a good chance of being detected early.
 If you are diligent.

 It is critical to regularly examine your skin for any new or unusual growths, or changes in existing moles.
-If you find anything suspicious, you should discuss it with your primary care physician, a dermatologist (skin doctor) or a healthcare professional.
+If you find anything suspicious, you should discuss it with your primary care physician, a dermatologist (skin doctor) or healthcare professional.

 What am I looking for?

-A normal mole is generally colored evenly (brown, black or tan), and are less than 6 mm in diameter (about the size of a pencil eraser).
+A normal mole is generally coloured evenly (brown, black or tan), and are less than 6 mm in diameter (about the size of a pencil eraser).
 They can be flat or raised, and generally, do not change over time.